You've been learning English your whole life. School, university, maybe even a language course or two along the way.

 Why Business English Matters for Non-Native Speakers Especially

-When both parties are non-native speakers, the importance of clear communication increases*.
+When both parties are non-native speakers, the stakes of clear communication go up.
 There's no shared cultural shorthand, no intuitive understanding of tone.
 Business English, with its emphasis on simplicity, structure, and directness, is exactly what makes those conversations work.

 Short sentences.
 Concrete language.
 No ambiguity.
 This isn't dumbing things down.
 This is professional precision.